ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/_review.md

             - When your computer uses latent RAM DIMMs
         correct_answer: 3
         explanation: >
-            Memory latency problems are mostly apparent in algorithms that are memory-bound, or in other words, the CPU spends most of the time waiting for data to transfer from/to RAM.
+            Memory latency problems are mostly apparent in algorithms that are memory-bound, or in other words, when the CPU spends most of the time waiting for data to transfer from/to the RAM.

     - questions:
         question: >